neatshell/generator-bash/README.md

 # generator-bash [![NPM version][npm-image]][npm-url] [![Dependency Status][daviddm-image]][daviddm-url]
-A generator to scaffold out a shell script handling arguments, options, flags, automatic usage creation and version.
+A generator to scaffold out a POSIX compliant shell script, handling arguments, options and flags.
+With automatic usage creation and built-in versioning system.

 # Table of Contents